keu/docs/astro/ci-cd.md

 ## Deploy with GitHub Actions

 The following templates use Astronomer's [Deploy Action](https://github.com/astronomer/deploy-action) to deploy code to Astronomer.
-The Deploy Action is the easiest way to create CI/CD pipelines with Astro.
-Take a look at the [Deploy Action readme](https://github.com/astronomer/deploy-action#readme) to learn more about its many input options.
+The Deploy Action is the easiest way to create CI/CD pipelines for Astro.
+See the [Deploy Action README](https://github.com/astronomer/deploy-action#readme) to learn more about using and customizing this action.

 ### GitHub Actions (Image-only deploys)